 So how do you explain all of this--how Mordecai could go from the gallows to the palace, how the Jews went from hopelessness to hopefulness, and how non-Jews actually chose to become Jews?
 There's only one explanation.
 God.

-This morning God's Word has confronted us with three changes that are linked to God's providential working.
+This morning God's Word has confronted us with three changes that are linked to the providential working of God.
 In the providence of God, positions can change; predicaments can change; and people can change.
-If that's true, what must we do?